 Dwellings is a relational network of everyday believers cultivating communities and house churches around the presence of Jesus.
-We are taking cues from the early church and Jesus’s way of discipleship.
-We are also learning from the most rapidly multiplying church movements around the world.
+We have taken cues from the early church and we’ve been learning from the areas of the world where the church is growing the fastest - like Africa, Iran, China, and Nepal.

 We are a decentralized movement — each community is autonomous, finding wisdom and accountability in its local sphere.
-What unites our relational network is not central human authority but shared values centered in Scripture, simple tools, and the Spirit who makes mustard seeds grow into something far greater than we imagined.
+What unites our relational network is not central human authority but shared values and beliefs centered in Scripture.
+We have four values: presence, family, transformation, and participation.
+You’ll find our beliefs lower on this page as well.

 • There are many lonely people, outside the church but also within.
 We don’t think we can change the whole world at once, but we can follow Jesus’s method of investing deeply in a small group of people.
 We believe that tight-knit and authentic spiritual family is an important remedy to the individualism and loneliness of today.
 We invite isolated people into our living rooms and our lives.
 We engage with the lost and the poor in our communities, desiring to extend the spiritual family.
 We gather adults and children together, involving everyone in conversations and discipleship.
 We multiply into additional, small expressions as we grow, retaining relational connection.
 We promote unity with the broader church family.
 We love the Church and don’t take pride in our own expression, but love the thought of helping to build a thriving ecosystem for the future church.